 In Nepal, just a few years ago, it was uncommon to get access to transportation or payment via digital platforms.
 But the landscape of smart mobile technology has been rising and apps like Tootle and Khalti are ready to soar high.
 The user growth and enthusiasm has also been astounding.
 Furthermore, I believe brands like Tootle and Khalti synergize each other because of a variety of things in common, for instance, primary target market being one.
 This partnership with Khalti gives both the brands a terrific opportunity to move fast and stand out in the mobile business space.

-Tootle is a mobile application that serves as a means to find motorcycle based services provided by third parties (Tootle partners).
-It is a ride sharing service which aims to pioneer in the sharing economy which is an emerging concept in Nepal.
+Tootle is a mobile application that serves as a means to find motorcycle-based services provided by third parties (Tootle partners).
+It is a ride-sharing service that aims to pioneer the sharing economy which is an emerging concept in Nepal.
 It was launched in January 2017 and has acquired more than 50,000 users.

 How to download apps?